 To become an English major, you will need to file an application for the major with the College of Arts & Sciences.
 Students can apply on-line: Click here for Arts & Sciences Forms.
 Once A&S approves the major application, your records will be sent to the English Department and we will establish a file for you.
 We will contact you by email to notify you of your acceptance into the major and to request that you make an initial advising appointment.
-Contact Heather L. Huber, Program Assistant Senior for Undergraduate Studies in English, at 852-6804 or Email Heather L. Huber to schedule an appointment.
+Contact Sherry McCroskey, Program Assistant Senior for Undergraduate Studies in English, at 852-0506 or email Sherry McCroskey, firstname.lastname@example.org, to schedule an appointment.

-In an effort to improve the Major and respond to student concerns, the English Department is changing the advising procedures for all English majors.
-These new procedures are designed to make the advising relationship more productive, continuous, and expeditious for English majors.
-All advising will be handled by one of two advisers.
-Meeting with only one of two advisers will ensure that most students will have the same adviser for their career as English majors.
+In an effort to improve the Major and respond to student concerns, the English Department changed the advising procedures for all English majors during the 2009-2010 Academic Year.
+These changes were designed to make the advising relationship more productive, continuous, and expeditious for English majors.
+All advising for approved majors is now handled by the two designated Undergraduate English Department advisors.

 |Dr. Tamara Yohannes||Email Dr. Tamara Yohannes|

-More importantly, we are implementing an “Advising Hold” on registration for Spring semesters for all English majors.
-The hold will be lifted when you discuss your registration plan for the Spring semester with your assigned adviser.
-(The "Advising Hold" applies only to Spring semester registrations.)
+Most importantly, the English UG Program is implementing a Mandatory Advising Period each Academic Year.
+An “Advising Hold” will be placed on all approved English major student accounts for Spring registrations.
+The hold will be lifted when the English major discusses his/her registration plan for the Spring semester with a Department advis0r.
+(The "Advising Hold" applies only to registrations for Spring semester classes.)

-The “Advising Hold” is meant to ensure good communication between advisers and majors, not to be yet another obstacle in registering for classes.
-To keep it from becoming a burden, we are encouraging English majors to handle their consultations about Spring Registration via e-mail.
-You need only to send an e-mail message to your adviser with a detailed plan of the classes you intend to take in the Spring semester.
-Your adviser is also more than happy to meet with you face- to- face to discuss any academic questions you might have.
+The “Advising Hold” is meant to ensure good communication between advisors and majors, not to be yet another obstacle in registering for classes.
+To keep it from becoming a burden, the English UG Program encourages majors to handle their consultations about Spring Registration via e-mail.
+You need only to send an e-mail message to your advisor with a detailed plan of the classes you intend to take in the Spring semester.
+Your advisor is also more than happy to meet with you face- to- face to discuss any academic questions you might have.

-Please plan ahead and make arrangements to either e-mail or meet with your adviser well before the priority registration period for the Spring semester.
-If you have any questions about the new advising procedures, feel free to contact either of the two advisers, or the Undergraduate Program Assistant, Sr.
+Please plan ahead and make arrangements to either e-mail or meet with your advisor well before the priority registration period.
+If you would like to schedule an appointment, please contact the Undergraduate Program Assistant, Sr. for English.
+If you have any questions about the advising procedures, feel free to contact either of the two advisors, or the Undergraduate Program Assistant, Sr.